ayoajetomobi/crypto_custom_etf/README.md

 # Disclaimer

-This strategy and the accompanying code are provided for educational purposes only and are not intended to be used with real money or as investment advice.
-They are meant to be used as tools for financial analysis and should not be the sole basis for any investment decisions.
-Lumiwealth is not a licensed investment advisor.
+This strategy and the accompanying code are provided by Lumiwealth for educational purposes only.
+They are not intended for use with real money nor should they be construed as investment advice.
+The tools are designed for financial analysis and should not form the sole basis of any investment decisions.
+Please be aware that Lumiwealth is not a licensed investment advisor.

 1. Hypothetical Performance: Any backtesting results presented are hypothetical and do not represent actual trading.
 Past performance is not indicative of future results.
 There is no guarantee that the strategy will perform similarly in the future, nor is there any assurance of profitability.